ai-on-gke/website/site/content/docs/agentic/flowise/index.md

     editorFile: index.md
 ---

-This tutorial will provide instructions on how to deploy and use [FlowiseAI](https://flowiseai.com/) on GKE (Google Kubernetes Engine) to build and operate AI applications using a low-code/no-code approach.
+This tutorial will provide instructions on how to deploy and use [Flowise](https://flowiseai.com/) on GKE (Google Kubernetes Engine) to build and operate AI applications using a low-code/no-code approach.

 ## Overview

 This tutorial is designed for developers and platform engineers interested in leveraging Flowise on GKE for building customized LLM flows and AI agents, offloading resource-intensive tasks to a managed cluster.
-Managed clusters automatically handle the complex infrastructure requirements of AI applications like - scaling GPU nodes for model inference, managing variable workloads, allowing developers to focus on building AI solutions rather than managing servers.
+Managed clusters automatically handle the complex infrastructure requirements of AI applications like scaling GPU nodes for model inference, managing variable workloads, allowing developers to focus on building AI solutions rather than managing servers.
 Flowise is a low-code/no-code platform that enables developers to build and deploy AI applications and multi-agent systems through a visual drag-and-drop interface without extensive programming.
 As an example for this tutorial, we will create a multi-agent application that acts as a software development team with a software developer and a code reviewer which are coordinated by a supervisor.
 The example demonstrates Flowise's core multi-agent coordination capabilities.
 This showcases how AI agents can collaborate on complex tasks—with a supervisor orchestrating between a code writer and reviewer.
 For more info, you may want to read the [docs](https://docs.flowiseai.com/using-flowise/agentflowv2).

 ### What will you learn

 1. Provision required infrastructure automatically (using Terraform).
 The GKE Autopilot cluster is used by default.
-2. Install FlowiseAI on the GKE cluster.
+2. Install Flowise on the GKE cluster.
-3. Configure FlowiseAI to build and manage LLM flows.
+3. Configure Flowise to build and manage LLM flows.
-4. Build a sample AI application (e.g., a chatbot or agent) using FlowiseAI components.
+4. Build a sample AI application (e.g., a chatbot or agent) using Flowise components.
 5. Serve the resulting AI application from the GKE cluster.

 ### Filesystem structure

 ```
-├── agentflow.json  # Example Flowise Agentflow.
+├── agentflow.json  # Example Flowise agentflow.
 ├── terraform/      # Terraform config that creates required infrastructure.
 ├───── cloudsql.tf
 ├───── default_env.tfvars